 The Evans’s and the Marshall’s were spending the holiday season together.
 Just like they had done every year, ever since Luke and Sam were cubs.

 They were as good as brothers, raised together in Bear Creek.
 Sam and Luke had always been inseparable.
 Both worked as rangers for their clan.
 They were now grown men of twenty-two.
-Sam was happily married to Helen, which meant Luke was sorta left tagging along as the third wheel, not that he minded much.
+Sam was happily married to Helen, which meant that Luke was sorta left tagging along as the third wheel, not that he minded much.

 Helen was cool, and they had become rather good friends.
-But seeing how much his friends were happy, especially now that they were expecting their twins in the new year.
-Luke couldn’t help but feel as if there was something missing in his life.
-A huge gap in his heart, that only a special someone could fill.
+But seeing how much his friends were happy, especially now that they were expecting their twins in the new year, Luke couldn’t help but feel as if there was something missing in his life.
+A huge gap in his heart that only a special someone could fill.

 The distinct knocking on the door was a clear sign that there was another guest arriving.
 Luke was busy eating all the nibbles and finger-foods that had been laid out in arrangement on the coffee table.